Are you interested in doing a senior thesis?

 Start planning in your Junior year!

 The Senior Research Seminar involves conducting a year long research project that is sponsored by a member of the Psychology Department or a researcher from another institution.
-In addition to working closely with a sponsor, students enroll in the PSY BC3591 and 3592 during their Senior year.
+In addition to working closely with a sponsor, students enroll in the PSYC BC3591 and 3592 during their Senior year.
 The purpose of the seminar is to assist students in designing, implementing, writing-up and presenting their year-long research project.

 During the fall semester, each student conducts a literature review, designs a project, and begins their data collection.
 In the early spring, data collection is completed and the rest of the semester devoted to analyzing the data, writing the thesis, and creating a professional presentation.